nickytonline/source.nickytonline.github.io/src/pages/blog/2019-04-06-dev-to-with-a-typescript-or-flow-frontend-codebase.md

 # Other Options

-I've narrowed it down to TypeScript and Flow as they are the most popular, but feel free to bring others to the table to discuss, e.g. Elm, Reason
+I've narrowed it down to TypeScript and Flow as they are the most popular, but feel free to bring others to the table to discuss, e.g. Elm, Reason.

 https://twitter.com/thomlbvr/status/1115243007928877057